The

 Numenorian Cats, and says we should try to figure out which one is

-other alley cats.
-I know all of them by sight, and they all know
+alley cats.
+I know all of them by sight, and they all know me, and

-on board.
-The word had gone out before we got to Africa that we
+board.
+The word had gone out before we got to Africa that we were

-were going to try to make the trip back.
-Most cats don't seem to
+going to try to make the trip back.
+Most cats don't seem to care or

-care or don't understand, but some do, and we were met by more cats in
+don't understand, but some do, and we were met by more cats in Tripoli who

-Tripoli who wanted to join us.
-At every stop on the trek down to
+wanted to join us.
+At every stop on the trek down to Sudan we picked

-Sudan we picked up a few more cats, and when we got to the dig site we
+up a few more cats, and when we got to the dig site we found a crowd

-looked like People of Iem, with six toed feet, tabby stripes, and long
+of Iem, with six toed feet, tabby stripes, and long tails.

 The African cats obviously didn't all understand English, though, which